 Energy efficiency is the first priority resource in the Northwest Power Act.
 The Council's analysis for the Seventh Plan affirmed that energy efficiency improvements provide the most cost-effective and least risky response to the region's growing electricity needs.
 Further, acquisition of cost-effective efficiency reduces the contribution of the power system to greenhouse gas emissions.
-While many new sources of carbon-free electricity are available, they are currently more expensive and provide little winter peaking capacity.
+While many new sources of carbon-free electricity are available, they are currently more expensive and provide little reliable peaking capacity.
 The acquisition of cost-effective efficiency will also buy time to develop cost-effective alternative sources of carbon-free generation.
 Over the past decade the region has successfully accomplished conservation, exceeding both the Fifth and Sixth Plan's goals.
 Nevertheless, achieving the level of conservation identified in the Seventh Plan will require continued aggressive actions by the region.
-While the aggressive pursuit of new conservation is the primary focus of the Regional Resource Strategy for the next six years, the second priority is to develop the ability to deploy demand response resources to meet system capacity needs under critical water and weather conditions.